bbolker/stat794_bigdata/dsatcl_notes_emma.md

 * value after --regex options is a regular expression (or regex) (special syntax for defining patterns)

 * Notes:
-  * format of the file is automatically determined by the extension, .xlsx in this case -- need to specify the format explicitly when piping to in2csv
+  * format of the file is automatically determined by the extension (.xlsx) -- need to specify the format explicitly when piping to in2csv
   * spreadsheet can contain multiple worksheets. in2csv extracts, by default, the first worksheet.
 To extract a different worksheet, need to pass the name of worksheet to the --sheet option (can use the --names option, which prints the names of all the worksheets, if unsure about name):
   ```
     in2csv --names top2000.xlsx